rancher/docs/content/rancher/v2.5/en/monitoring-alerting/dashboards/_index.md

 ### Viewing the PrometheusRules

+When you define a Rule (which is declared within a RuleGroup in a PrometheusRule resource), the [spec of the Rule itself](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/api.md#rule) contains labels that are used by Alertmanager to figure out which Route should receive a certain Alert.

 To see the PrometheusRules, install `rancher-monitoring`.
 Then go to the **Cluster Explorer.** In the top left corner, click **Cluster Explorer > Monitoring.** Then click **Prometheus Rules.**

+You can also see the rules in the Prometheus UI:

 <figcaption>Rules in the Prometheus UI</figcaption>
 ![PrometheusRules UI]({{<baseurl>}}/img/rancher/prometheus-rules-ui.png)

-For more information on PrometheusRules in Rancher, see [this page.](./configuration/prometheusrules)
+For more information on configuring PrometheusRules in Rancher, see [this page.](./configuration/prometheusrules)